andrew171717/OpenXInputExtension/README.md

 - Step 3: Move the folder `GMOpenXInputExtension` from OpenXInputExtension into OpenXInput1_4's working directory.
 - Step 4: Replace the file `CMakeLists.txt` in OpenXInput1_4's working directory with the version found in OpenXInputExtension.
   - Your build environment should look something like this ![image](https://github.com/andrew171717/OpenXInputExtension/assets/25375491/28a8e2d8-dd7f-49ab-9221-faeb9f85e1e5)
-- Step 5: Open in Visual Studio (I used v2022) and wait for Visual Studio to build out the CMake file (you must have CMake support setup in Visual Studio).
+- Step 5: Open OpenXInput1_4's folder in Visual Studio (I used v2022) and wait for Visual Studio to build out the CMake file (you must have CMake support setup in Visual Studio).
 - Step 6: You should be able to click build all in Visual Studio to compile the dll.

 ## More Details